-Photo by Chris Stegman Helpline Helps Call: 354-1600 THE ACADEMIC RESEARCH GROUP, INC. 240 Park Awens therioni N. i 07070 (201) 939-0189 PROFESSIONAL WRITING AND RESEARCH SERVICES Saturday: 10-3 Staff Writers This semester in person pre-registration has been replaced by an improved computer system.
-According to Registrar Vincent Carrano, the computer will be fed data of previous pre-registrations as well as information on student needs in a like semester.
-In other words, the subjects offered next semester will be similar to a previous spring semester.
-New data such as new courses, majors, and a higher enrollment will also be fed into the computer.
-The new system, Carrano thought, should be an improvement over the in person system, but the results won't be seen until the spring mass schedule.
-Improvements Flet The beginnings of the new system wereseen last semester at Fall Registration.
-Lines were shorter and there were less hassles involving the students.
-If a student had their registration cards filled out and signed by their advisors before coming to registration, they found they had less difficult time than in previous registrations.
-This year, during the month prior to registration, students will be required to see their advisors to decide on schedule.
-All registration ds must be completed and student ignedbefore allowed into registration.
-The new pre-registration ystem encourages students to ee their advisors (if a student ystem encourages does not know who his advisor is should check with the Advisement Office in Haledon Hall) and takes away time to regis-tration.
+Improvements Flet The beginnings of the new stern wereseen last semester at all Registration.
+Lines were horter and there were less hases involving the students.
+If a udent had their registration and filled out and signed by beir advisors before coming to ositration, they found they had gistration, they found they had less difficult time than in revious registrations.
+This year, uring the month prior to regisation, students will be required see their advisors to decide on s schedule.
+All registration rds must be completed and medbefore a student is owed into registration.
+The new pre-registration tem encourages students to their advisors (if a student he should check with the Advisement Office in Haledon Hall) and takes away time to regis-tration.
 It does not jeopardize the student's position or negate his needs.
-Students should have less problems in picking up class Already Ready Pre-registration has been completed for Spring 1975 and plans are underway to refine the system even more in Fall 75.
+Students should have less problems in picking up class tudent cards.
+Aiready Ready Pre-registration has been completed for Spring 1975 and plans are underway to refine the system even more in Fall 75.
 Some facets of Registration will not be changed.
 Students will still register by classes in alphabetical rotation.
-A new catalog should be ready in January to further aid the Pre-registration is still with us, ut the Registrar's Office has made it easier for the students to decide on schedules and get to talk with their advisors.
-Spring practicum filing deadline Oct.25 Students who plan to take a teacher education practicum during the spring semester will be required to apply by Oct.
-25, Applications must be filed in Raubinger Hall, room 149, and found on the bulletin board outside of Paulicane. side of Raubinger 137 side of Raubinger 131 "Advance application can be important to WPC teacher education iuniors, who are in competition with a dozen other colleges in North Jersey for practicum spots, says Dr. Harry T, Gumaer, director of Field laboratory experiences, Education Practicum, Pattern A juniors who are taking the juniors who are taking the Teaching Reading Course this semester should sign up for FASE 301,the Elementary Practicum, for Spring.
+A new catalog should be ready in January to further aid the Pre-registration is still with us, but the Registrar's Office has made it easier for the students to decide on schedules and get to talk with their advisors Spring practicum filing deadline Oct.25 Students who plan to take a teacher education practicum during the spring semester will be required to apply by Oct.
+25. Applications must be filed in Raubinger Hall, room 149, and raduninger Hail, room 149, and found on the bulletin board outside of Raubinger 131 "Advance application can be important to WPC teacher education juniors, who are in competition with a dozen other competition with a dozen other colleges in North Jersey for practicum spots. says 'Dr. Harry T. Gumaer, director of Field laboratory experiences.
+Education Practicum.
+Pattern A juniors who are taking the Teaching Reading Course this semester should sign up for FASE and the Elementary.
+Prestieves 301,the Elementary Practicum, for Spring.

 Early Childhood Practicum.

-Juniors who will be taking EC ing must sign up for the Prac-ticum EC 300 also.
-In order to take the practicum this Spring, you must have successfully completed EC Curriculum I 3Physical Education Practicum, This is an integral part of the junior course in teaching physical education, PE 383.
-If you are taking PE 383 in the Spring, you need to apply for practicum placement now placement now.
+Juniors who will be taking EC

+Curriculm II, EC 321, in the Spr-Curricum II, Et.
+321, in the syring must sign up for the Practicum EC 300 also.
+In order to take the practicum this Spring, you must have successfully completed EC Curriculum I

+3Physical Education ticum.
+This is an integral part of the junior course in teaching physical education, PE 383.
+If you are taking PE 383 in the Spring, you need to apply for practicum placement now

+placement now.